 Introduction

 This document proposes updated technical content to Recommendation ITU-R M.1371-5.
 These changes are a result of ongoing refinement of the new AIS Message 28, a single slot Aids to Navigation (AtoN) message.
-This contribution also clarifies the requirement to receive AMRD Group B devices.
+This contribution identifies vessels that are navigating autonomously or by remote control, and clarifies the relation between the transmission of Message 1 and Message 14 when operation in burst mode.

 Summary of changes